mliermann/birthdaybot/birthdaybot/README.md

 * no protection is in place to prevent data from being overwritten - this is by design, as this behaviour was requested in the spec
 * user names must be alphabet characters *only*
+* it might be desirable to implement a `status` endpoint to deliver program metrics e.g. uptime, requests served, total records in database, and the like - currently no metrics are emitted, so monitoring this program will be limited to basic availability checks and log parsing
+* all log output is to console